turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 <p><img alt="aws-edit-attachments-select-enforce-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/enforce-versioning-1.png"/></p>

-Your Guardrails workspace should have the policy pack [Enforce Versioning Is Enabled for AWS S3 Buckets](https://hub.guardrails.turbot.com/policy-packs/aws_s3_enforce_versioning_is_enabled_for_buckets) pre-installed.
+Your Guardrails workspace should have the Policy Pack [Enforce Versioning Is Enabled for AWS S3 Buckets](https://hub.guardrails.turbot.com/policy-packs/aws_s3_enforce_versioning_is_enabled_for_buckets) pre-installed.

-Select the policy pack from the dropdown `Enforce Versioning is Enabled for AWS S3 Buckets`.
-Then click **Save**.
+In the dropdown, select the Policy Pack named `Enforce Versioning is Enabled for AWS S3 Buckets`.
+Then select **Save**.

 <p><img alt="aws-edit-attachments-select-enforce-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/enforce-versioning-2.png"/></p>

 ## Step 7: Observe policy effect

 Return to your open browser tab (or bookmark) for the **Controls by State** report.
-Observe that the state for your testing bucket changes from **Skip** to **Ok**.
-It is in OK state because the policy pack you added enabled a control to test for that condition.
+Observe that the control state for your test bucket changes from `Skip` to `Ok`.
+It is in `Ok` state because the policy pack you added has enabled the control to test for that condition.

 <p><img alt="aws-search-bucket-versioning-again" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/aws-search-bucket-versioning-again.png"/></p>

 ## Step 8: Review

-In this guide you’ve attached a policy pack to your AWS account to check S3 bucket versioning, and observed how the policy effected the state of the control on your S3 bucket.
+In this guide you’ve attached a Policy Pack to your AWS account to check S3 bucket versioning, and observed how the policy affects the Versioning control for your S3 bucket.

 ## Next Steps

-In the [next guide](/guardrails/docs/getting-started/getting-started-aws/review-across-account) you will create some additional buckets to see how the policy pack responds to new resource creation.
+In the [next guide](/guardrails/docs/getting-started/getting-started-aws/review-across-account) you will create some additional buckets to see how the Policy Pack responds to new resource creation.

 ## Progress tracker